sumerman/clamorous/README.md

 #### Get

-Get requests is very similar to their long-polling bros, but they never waits for anything.
+Get requests are very similar to their long-polling bros, but they never wait for anything.

 `curl http://localhost:8080/clamorous/subscribe/get/1338744719280400`